cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 // Warning: (ae-missing-release-tag) "getPointInLineOfSightWithCriteria" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-function getPointInLineOfSightWithCriteria(viewport: VolumeViewport, worldPos: Types_2.Point3, targetVolumeUID: string, criteriaFunction: (intensity: number, point: Types_2.Point3) => Types_2.Point3, stepSize?: number): Types_2.Point3;
+function getPointInLineOfSightWithCriteria(viewport: Types_2.IVolumeViewport, worldPos: Types_2.Point3, targetVolumeUID: string, criteriaFunction: (intensity: number, point: Types_2.Point3) => Types_2.Point3, stepSize?: number): Types_2.Point3;

 // Warning: (ae-missing-release-tag) "getRepresentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //